 - Sorbic acid

-- For skin irritations, razor burn, and insect bites or stings, first cleanse the area with mild soap, rinse and dry.
+- First cleanse the area with mild soap, rinse and dry.

 - Then apply a thin layer of Calendula Gel to affected area 3 times a day or as needed.